jay-mendoza/jay-mendoza/README.md

 - Here is my LinkedIn: [in/staticvoidmain](https://www.linkedin.com/in/staticvoidmain/)
 - Here is my website: [staticvoidmain.dev](https://staticvoidmain.dev)

-I currently work professionally as a Software Engineer.
+I currently work professionally as a Software Engineer. 🐱‍💻<br/>
+I have a two degrees in Computer Engineering. 🎓🎓<br/>
+I am a PC gamer. 🎮 ⌨️ 🖱️ 🖥️<br/>

+I do computer stuff.

 <!---
 jay-mendoza/jay-mendoza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.